On potential theory of hyperbolic Brownian motion with drift: Preliminaries

 \subsection{Bessel process}

 We denote by $R^{(\nu)}=\{R^{(\nu)}(t)\}_{t\geq 0}$ the Bessel process with index $\nu<0$ starting from $R^{(\nu)}(0)=x>0$.
 Nonnegative indices are also considered in literature, however, they are irrelevant from our point of view.
-For $\nu\leq-1$ the point 0 is killing.
-In the case $1 < \nu< 0$, it is when the point 0 is non-singular, we impose killing condition at 0.
+For $\nu\leq-1$ the point 0 is killing and the process hits it a.s..
+In the case $-1 < \nu< 0$ we impose killing condition at 0.
 The transition density function of the process is given by (see \cite{BS} p.134)

 where $I_{\nu}(z)$ is the modified Bessel function of the first kind.